 Local Data Aggregators save time

+Of course, data aggregators aren’t the only option.
+While they do a wonderful job, it’s still necessary for local businesses to apply to other sites.
 If you do the basic math, you will see that local data aggregator companies save a precious amount of time.
 Manual citations take between 10-20 minutes to submit, and that’s per site.
-If you want to post your data on 500-1000 websites, that can be translated into 10-20 hours of repetitive work.
+If you want to post your data on 500-1000 websites, that can be translated into 10-20 hours.

 Submitting to one LDA website takes approximately 20 minutes.
-If you take into consideration that the USA has 4 major LDA companies, all of the work will be done in 80 minutes.
+If you know and think about the fact that there are 4 LDA companies in the US.
+All of the work will be done in 80 minutes.
 From that point on, they do the rest.
+You can visit professionals at AZ Citation Services for help and more information that will make you go to the top of all listings.

 What is the difference in cost between manual citations and LDAs?